SideChannelMarvels/JeanGrey/aes-known-key-fault-analysis/README.md

 When you know the key being used, you can compare side by side a correct and faulty execution and see where the fault was likely injected, i.e. at which moment both executions differ by only few bitflips.

+The tool displays how many bits are different between correct and faulty execution on the last operation then rewinds it until it finds a minimum in the number of bitflips.

 ## Examples

 ### Faulted AES encryption